 Escudero also recorded with the Cotton Pickers under the name, The Chocolate Dandies featuring Lucille Hegamin, Bessie Smith, and Ethel Waters.
-He was also a member of Louis Armstrong’s (early) band and toured with W.C.
+In addition, he was a member of Louis Armstrong’s (early) band and toured with W.C.
 Handy.

 In another instance, Schuller described Escudero as a “stalwart of the tuba.”
 Also, according to Eugene Chadbourne (All Music Guide), Escudero was “a valuable rhythm section member in some of the most prominent of the larger classic jazz ensembles.”

-In 1942, at the age of fifty-one, Escudero registered for the military.
-He was not drafted, Instead, he was employed by the Work Projects Administration (WPA), which employed musicians in a variety of capacities.
+In 1942, at the age of fifty-one, Escudero registered for the military however, he was not drafted.
+Instead, he was employed by the Work Projects Administration (WPA), which employed musicians in a variety of capacities.

 According to the late orchestra leader and trumpeter, Miguelito Miranda, who appeared at a Record Collector’s conference in 2000 or 2001, Escudero was an active musician in Puerto Rico.
-Also, he was somewhat of a running joke amongst musicians on the island.
-A “crazy old man” who talked about his exploits as a young man to anyone who would listen.
-Apparently, some colleagues couldn’t conceive or refused to believe that Escudero performed with the likes of Fletcher Henderson, Duke Ellington, Louis Armstrong, and others.
+Also, he was somewhat of a running joke amongst musicians on the island and seen as a “crazy old man” who talked about his exploits to anyone who would listen.
+Apparently, his colleagues couldn’t conceive or refused to believe that Escudero actually performed with jazz greats Fletcher Henderson, Duke Ellington, Louis Armstrong, and others.